MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/general-bluetooth-support-in-windows.md

 ## Which Bluetooth versions does Windows 11 support?

-Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) and Windows 10 Mobile support the following Bluetooth versions:
+Windows 11 editions (Home, Pro, Enterprise, and Education) support the following Bluetooth versions:

 - Version 1.1
 - Version 2.0